 It has been a tradition at Orange Coast College for the Horticulture students and volunteers to produce beautiful poinsettias for the season.

 They are grown and nurtured in our very own greenhouses.
-It is direct from these greenhouses that we invite you purchase beautiful poinsettias.
+It is direct from these greenhouses we invite you to purchase beautiful poinsettias.

 The proceeds from this sale are used to fund Horticulture student projects.